Universality of classical and quantum SAT-UNSAT transitions of convex continuous satisfaction problems: Classical model

 \section{Classical model}

 We consider the following continuous constraint satisfaction problem.
 Let $\bx=\{x_1,\dots, x_N\}$ be the state vector of norm $\bx\cdot\bx=N$.
-The problem is to find out $\bx$ such that
+The problem is if there exists $\bx$ such that

-where $\bxi^\nu=\{\xi_1^\nu,\dots, \xi_N^\nu\}$ denotes a $N$ dimensional random vector whose components $\xi_i^\nu$ are i.i.d Gaussian of zero mean and unit variance.
+where $\bxi^\nu=\{\xi_1^\nu,\dots, \xi_N^\nu\}$ denotes a $N$ dimensional random vector. $\xi_i^\nu$ is an i.i.d Gaussian random number of zero mean and unit variance.
 The inequality version of the problem is referred to as the perceptron and has already been well investigated~\cite{gardner1989optimal,franz2015universal,franz2016simplest,franz2017}.
-It is known that the perceptron exhibits a sharp phase transition from the statisfiable (SAT) phase, where all constraints are satisfied, to the unsatisfiable (UNSAT) phase, where some constraints are violated~\cite{gardner1989optimal}.
-Later, we show that our model also exhibits a similar (convex) SAT-UNSAT transition.
-To solve this problem, we consider the following convex cost function:
+It is known that the perceptron exhibits a sharp phase transition from the satisfiable (SAT) phase, where all constraints are satisfied, to the unsatisfiable (UNSAT) phase, where some constraints are violated~\cite{gardner1989optimal}.
+Later, we show that our model also exhibits a similar SAT-UNSAT transition.
+To solve the problem, we consider the quadratic cost function:

 where $\mu$ denotes the Lagrange multiplier to impose the spherical constraint $\bx\cdot\bx=N$.
+The cost function Eq.~(\ref{102404_16Aug22}) can be considered as a special case of the linealized perceptron~\cite{hertz1989dynamics,watkin1993} with the spherical constraint.
+Eq.~(\ref{102404_16Aug22}) is also very similar to that of the perceptron of $\sigma=0$, where the cost function of the model is convex~\cite{franz2017}.
+Later, we show that the current model indeed exhibits the same scaling as that of the perceptron of $\sigma=0$.
 When the conditions Eqs.~(\ref{100328_16Aug22}) are satisfied, one obtains $V_N=0$ and vice versa.
 After some manipulations, Eq.~(\ref{102404_16Aug22}) is rewritten as

 where $W$ is a $N\times N$ symmetric matrix whose $ij$ component is given by